BOA401M3 : Advanced Microbiology

 • Microbial interactions: Plant-microbe interactions, Microbial biofilm and Quorum sensing, Plant-pathogen interaction, Programmed cell death, Systemic Acquired Resistance and Induced Systemic Resistance, Microbial inoculants, Microbial antagonists in disease management.

-Evaluation Methods Theory: In-course assessment(s): 30%, End of Course Examination: 70% Practical: In-course assessment(s): 30%, End of Course Examination: 70% Overall marks = (6*MT+4*MP)/10 MT – Marks for theory component, MP – Marks for practical component
+• Overall mark = (6*MT+4*MP)/10, MT – Marks for theory component, MP – Marks for practical component

 • Agrios, G. N. (2005).
 Plant Pathology, 5th edition Elsevier Academic Press.